 What Is A Scotch Egg Recipe Air Fryer?

-Air fryer scotch egg recipe is a traditional British meal.
-A hard-boiled egg is encased in a sausage and breadcrumbs before being deep-fried or baked till golden brown and crispy.
+The air fryer scotch egg recipe is a traditional British meal.
+A hard-boiled egg is encased in sausage and breadcrumbs before being deep-fried or baked till golden brown and crispy.
 It’s a common cold meal at British pubs and outdoor gatherings.

 Until now, scotch eggs were reserved for individuals who avoid deep-frying at home.
 Air-frying, on the other hand, has made it easier than ever to make your own version of the snack.